fk1blow/poleeyoodik/README.md

       error => console.error(error),
       () => console.log('periodical has ended');

-Stopping the periodical(stream) is easy, just call `stream.unsubscribe()`.
+Stopping the periodical(stream) by calling `stream.unsubscribe()`.

 ## Strategy

-Define the strategy to follow when dealing with errors - you can retry, repeat or stop a resource, from polling its value.
+Define the strategy to follow when dealing with errors - can retry, repeat or stop a resource, from polling its value.

     {